code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 <a name=de></a>
 ### Deduplication
-Eliminating duplicate or redundant information.
+- Eliminating duplicate or redundant information.
 Eg: How server identifies and drops duplicate packet when recieved.
 - **End Game / End Mode:** To download all end fragments, Bittorrent client sends requests to all of its peers.
 As soon client gets the ending fragment it sends cancel to peers.

+<a name=dur></a>
+### Durability
+- Once [transaction](Transaction) has been committed successfully(ie data is written to DB), then that data will not be forgotten, even in case of hardware fault/ database crashes
+- **How to achieve Durability?**
+  - On Single node system using SSD or Hard-disks.
+On multinode using [Replication](/System-Design/Concepts/Databases/Database_Scaling)

 <a name=ft></a>
 ### Fault Tolerance